harding/old-docs-history-bitcoin.org/en/developer-guide.md

 before paying unless the user has explicitly disabled prompting (as might be the case for micropayments).

-Like pain-text payment requests, URI payment requests should, whenever possible, be sent over secure medium (such as HTTPS) to prevent a man-in-the-middle attack from replacing your application's addresses with some other addresses.

 {% endautocrossref %}

 #### QR Codes